 - a.
 The Office of Student Conduct will be responsible for retaining all records of reported cases of academic misconduct.
-Upon receipt of the Academic Misconduct Report, the Office of Student Conduct will review the case to determine if (a) the Student has any previously reported cases of academic misconduct, and/or (b) if the Instructor recommends any disciplinary sanction.
-The Office of Student Conduct will determine if the matter can be disposed of administratively by mutual consent of the Accused Student and the Instructor or if a Faculty Hearing Board shall be convened (per item 5a) and the Director or his/her representative will preside over such hearings. - b.
-The Office of Student Conduct will notify students if they are required to attend an Academic Integrity Workshop and will keep records of their completion.
-The Office of Student Conduct will inform the Instructor if the Student has any prior incidents of academic misconduct and will notify the Instructor of any further disciplinary action taken.
+Upon receipt of the Academic Misconduct Report, the Office of Student Conduct will review the case to determine if the Student has any previously reported cases of academic misconduct and notify the instructor.
+The Office of Student Conduct will determine if the matter can be disposed of administratively by mutual consent of the Accused Student and the Instructor, or if a Faculty Hearing Board shall be convened (per item 5a) and the Director or his/her representative will preside over such hearings. - b.
+The Office of Student Conduct will require students to attend an Academic Integrity Workshop for their first academic misconduct incident.
+The Office of Student Conduct may require additional sanction(s) based on disciplinary history and will keep records of sanction completion.

-5. Faculty Hearing Board's Role and Responsibilities:
+- 5. Faculty Hearing Board's Role and Responsibilities: - a.
+The Faculty Hearing Board shall be convened by the Director of the Office of Student Conduct in cases where (i) the student has evidence that may demonstrate that they have been incorrectly accused of academic misconduct, (ii) the student has any prior cases of academic misconduct, or (iii) the student rejects additional disciplinary sanctions determined by the Office of Student Conduct.

-- a.
-The Faculty Hearing Board shall be responsible for determining whether the Instructor has provided sufficient evidence to support the allegation of academic misconduct against the Accused Student and/or to impose additional disciplinary sanctions.
-The Faculty Hearing Board shall be convened by the Office of Student Conduct in cases where (i) the student can demonstrate evidence that she or he has been unjustly accused of academic misconduct, (ii) the student has any prior cases of academic misconduct, and/or (iii) the Instructor recommends disciplinary sanctions. - b.
-An Office of Student Conduct representative shall act as convener of the board and will preside over the hearing, but will be a non-voting member. - c.
-The Faculty Hearing Board shall be composed of three (3) tenured faculty members.
-One member of the Faculty Hearing Board will represent the department in which the alleged misconduct occurred.
-The faculty members will be selected by the Office of Student Conduct from a pool composed of designated appointees from each department.
-Each faculty member in the pool would serve a term of one year and would serve on no more than one hearing per academic year.
-If a department representative has already served on a hearing or cannot serve due to a conflict of interest, an alternate may be designated by the department.
+The Faculty Hearing Board shall be responsible for determining whether there is sufficient evidence to find the student responsible for academic misconduct and determine the appropriate sanctions.

-d.
-The Accused Student may request that a substitute faculty member be appointed if the student can demonstrate that the appointed faculty member may be unable to render an objective judgment.
+- b.
+An Office of Student Conduct representative shall convene the board and preside over the hearing, but will be a non-voting member. - c.
+The Faculty Hearing Board shall be composed of three (3) faculty members of the Academic Integrity Committee.
+The Academic Integrity Committee Member cannot serve if they have a conflict of interest. - d.
+The student may request that a substitute faculty member be appointed if the student can demonstrate that the appointed faculty member may have bias.